-Want to make the most of your windows?
-Buying blinds?
+Want to make the most of your kitchen windows with blinds?
 It's no wonder they are the kitchen window dressing of choice.
-Unlike curtains, they're practical, easy to clean and let in lots of light.
+Unlike curtains, blinds are practical, easy to clean and let in lots of light.
 What's more, they're affordable and perfect for adding a splash of colour to a plain room.

 And while there are tons of designs to choose from, it's not all about looks when you're picking out blinds for such a hard-working space as a kitchen: you have to consider how the fabric might cope with grease and oil splatters, moisture and heat.
 Luckily, fabric technology has come on leaps and bounds, with moisture-resistant coatings, light reflecting options and even insulating properties now available.

 Ready-to-fit blinds will obviously be cheaper, but you may find that made-to-measure is your only option.
 For a professional finish, consider a company that will measure up and install for you as part of the price.
 Find more kitchen window dressing ideas in our design gallery.

 While fashion often puts style over substance, when it comes to blinds, functionality has to reign supreme.
 Fortunately, modern technology allows for roller blinds with designer looks, plus all the features you need: thermal insulation, light limiting and automated opening.

 Blinds 2 Go offers a fabulous range of made-to-measure blinds, including prints designed by Orla Kiely, such as this Linear Stem Dandelion Roman blind.
 Choose from light filtering, blackout and thermal linings, sewn in rods, endless chain sidewinders and universal brackets suitable for top and face fittings.
 The fabric can also be attached with velcro, making it quick and easy to remove blinds for cleaning.
 Prices start from £45.

 Find more information about how to choose the best Roman blinds in our practical guide.